Run

 application and the same workflow semantics; what changes is durability,

-consistency guarantees, and operational cost.
+fault tolerance, and operational cost.
 Pick your packaging by what

 you need to operate, not by what your app needs to do.